 Intense myeloablative approaches almost invariably result in rapid establishment of hematopoiesis derived completely from donor cells upon count recovery within weeks of the transplant.
 The introduction of reduced-intensity conditioning and nonmyeloablative approaches into HCT practice has resulted in a slower pace of transition to donor hematopoiesis (gradually increasing from partial to full donor hematopoiesis over months) that is sometimes only partial.
 DNA-based techniques have been established to differentiate donor and recipient hematopoiesis, applying the word chimerism (from the Greek chimera, a mythical animal with parts taken from various animals) to describe whether all or part of hematopoiesis after HCT is from the donor or recipient.

 Because of the implications of persistent recipient chimerism, most transplant programs test for chimerism shortly after engraftment and continue testing regularly until stable full donor hematopoiesis has been achieved.
-Investigators have defined two approaches to treat the increased risks of relapse and rejection associated with increasing recipient chimerism: rapid withdrawal of immune suppression and donor lymphocyte infusions (DLI).
-These approaches are frequently used to address this issue, and have been shown in some cases to decrease relapse risk and stop rejection.[42,71] Timing of tapers of immune suppression and doses and approaches to the administration of DLI to increase or stabilize donor chimerism vary tremendously between transplant regimens and institutions.
+Investigators have defined two approaches to treat the increased risks of relapse and rejection associated with increasing recipient chimerism: rapid withdrawal of immune suppression and DLI.
+These approaches are frequently used to address this issue, and have been shown in some cases to decrease relapse risk and stop rejection.[43,72] Timing of tapers of immune suppression and doses and approaches to the administration of DLI to increase or stabilize donor chimerism vary tremendously between transplant regimens and institutions.

 Pre-HCT Comorbidities that Affect the Risk of Transplant-Related Mortality: Predictive Power of the HCT-Charlson Comorbidity Index

-The large majority of patients assessed in the HCT-Charlson Comorbidity Index studies have been adults, and the comorbidities listed are skewed toward adult diseases.
+Most patients assessed in the HCT-CCI studies have been adults, and the comorbidities listed are skewed toward adult diseases.
 The relevance of this scale for pediatric and young adult recipients of HCT has been explored in two studies.
 A retrospective cohort study was conducted at four large centers of pediatric patients with a median age of 6 years and a wide variety of both malignant and nonmalignant disorders.
-The HCT-Charlson Comorbidity Index was predictive of both NRM and survival, with 1-year NRM of 10%, 14%, and 28% and 1-year OS of 88%, 67%, and 62% for patients with scores of 0, 1–2, and 3+, respectively.
-A second study included young adults (aged 16–39 years) and demonstrated similar increases in mortality with higher HCT-Charlson Comorbidity Index scores (NRM 24% and 38% and OS 46% and 28% for patients with scores of 0–2 and 3+, respectively).
-In both studies, more than three-quarters of the reported comorbidities were associated with respiratory or hepatic conditions and infection.[5,6] Patients with pre-HCT pulmonary dysfunction were at particularly high risk for comorbidity, with a 2-year OS of 29% compared with 61% in those with normal lung function before HCT.
+The HCT-CCI was predictive of both NRM and survival, with 1-year NRM of 10%, 14%, and 28% and 1-year OS of 88%, 67%, and 62% for patients with scores of 0, 1 to 2, and 3 or higher, respectively.
+A second study included young adults (aged 16–39 years) and demonstrated similar increases in mortality with higher HCT-CCI scores (NRM of 24% and 38% and OS of 46% and 28% for patients with scores of 0–2 and 3+, respectively).
+In both studies, more than three-quarters of the reported comorbidities were associated with respiratory or hepatic conditions and infection.[6,7] Patients with pre-HCT pulmonary dysfunction were at particularly high risk for comorbidity, with a 2-year OS of 29% compared with 61% in those with normal lung function before HCT.